o0101/fif/src/lib/binary-bliss/README.md

 - **Compression:** Gzip compression support for optimizing data storage and transmission.
 - **Debugging Tools:** Integrated debugging tools to trace operations and inspect internal states.
 - **Memory Efficient:** Uses incremental reads and writes, with an automatically managed cursor, does not read the entire file into memory.

+## Design Principles

+Simplicity: we are not trying to be uber-packing efficient or schema aware like protobuf.
+Mediumly efficient is good enough.

+Simplicity: reading and writing binary files should be easy with the provision of a few key operations.
+We aim to provide that toolbelt.

 ## **Installation**